 OLEANDER PR’s purpose in collecting non-personally identifying information is to better understand how OLEANDER PR’s visitors use its website.

 From time to time, OLEANDER PR may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

 Gathering of Personally-Identifying Information

 Certain visitors to OLEANDER PR websites choose to interact with OLEANDER PR in ways that require OLEANDER PR to gather personally-identifying information.
-The amount and type of information that OLEANDER PR gathers depends on the nature of the interaction.
-OLEANDER PR does not disclose personally-identifying information other than as described below.
-And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.
+The amount and type of information that OLEANDER PR gathers depend on the nature of the interaction.
+OLEANDER PR does not disclose personally identifying information other than as described below.
+And visitors can always refuse to supply personally identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 Protection of Certain Personally-Identifying Information